Why should I invest in Cabral Gold?

 In addition, and perhaps more significantly, the project is saddled with the historic sentiment that it is a low-grade project.
 The current resource, based entirely on historic wide-spaced drilling targeting bulk-tonnage mineralization is low grade.
 For the Cuiú Cuiú project grade averages 1.2 g/t gold and includes Indicated resources of 5.9Mt @ 0.90g/t (200,000 oz) and Inferred resources of 19.5Mt @ 1.24g/t (800,000 oz).
 This resource is not large enough, or high grade enough, to sustain an economic mining operation.
 However, that is history, Cabral is focused on targeting high-grade gold, and the market is only just beginning to catch on.
 Resources are frequently calculated following the completion of most exploration drilling, but in this case the initial resource is only the first step in demonstrating the overall potential of the project which is expected to grow significantly with future exploration and drilling, in terms of total ounces, grade, and economic potential.

 What are the salaries that are paid to management?

 The current salary of the President and CEO of the Company is C$125,000 per year.
 The CFO is paid the same amount, and the Executive Chairman is paid C$90,000 per year.
 These salaries are generally on the low end of the range for executives at other junior exploration companies.
 In line with other companies of this size active in this sector, all employees including management are entitled to stock options.

-Furthermore, since late 2016, the CEO has invested approximately C$1.5M of his own money into Cabral and is the largest shareholder which means he is aligned with shareholders.
-This includes $300,000 during the July 2019 financing and $200,000 during the November 2018 financing.
+Furthermore, since late 2016, the CEO has invested approximately C$1.7M of his own money into Cabral and is currently one of the largest shareholders which means he is aligned with shareholders.
+This includes $200,000 during the July 2020 financing, $300,000 during the July 2019 financing and $200,000 during the November 2018 financing.

 What is the Company doing to support its employees and the local community during the Covid-19 pandemic?